devansh12b2/Prastuti-Task-1/README.md

 # Prastuti-Task-1

-Responsive in all devices
+- Responsive in all devices

-//changed btn- combine div, btn- bootstrap
-// added sound- win n lose
-//generate color from code
-// hue and shades
+- enhanced ui
+- color game with sound effects
+- get colorcode from color